 What better place to bring our Haunted House Rockin’ block to an end than here, at the Berber House with Hauntedween, a Haunted House Halloween Title Track?

 While not a real haunted house, The Berber House is just a festive Haunted House, or rather a Haunt, which has hitherto but unrepresented in our block.

 A staple of the season since well before I was brought to this plane of existence, The Haunted House is as much a part of Halloween as Trick-or-Treating, Jack-O-Lanterns and slutty costumes.

 High school kids in rubber masks weave through a thick mist of dangling limbs and fake fog, looking for their next mark.

 Disorienting lights strobe to the beat of pneumatic pistons firing foam jump scares.

-Grown adults tip-toe around corners in the dark, weary of things they know aren’t really out to get them.
+Grown adults tip-toe around dark corners, weary of things they know aren’t really out to get them.

-The nervous shriek, the tough guys almost instictively punch and the weirdos laugh uneasily.
+The nervous shriek, the tough guys almost instinctively punch and the weirdos laugh uneasily.

 Some are good and some are terrible, but they all have that same smell, that same vibe, the same excitement, and you should always treat yourself to at least one visit a season.

 If you live around Southern California, I highly recommend Reign of Terror in Thousand Oaks.
 Skip Universal, Knotts and The Griffith Park Hayride, and check that place out.